- Important Update: Our One-On-One Investment Presentation is now available online and daily between 9 AM and 9 PM.

 Pre-Construction Condo Closing Costs

 Understanding All the Ins and Outs of Pre-Construction Closing Costs

-Buying your first condominium, whether you’re planning to call it home or use it strictly as an investment property, will probably be one of the biggest financial commitments you ever make.
+Whether you’re planning to call it home or use it strictly as an investment property, buying a pre-construction condominium unit will probably be one of the biggest financial commitments of your life.

-At GTA-Homes, we’re keenly aware of this and we want to make sure you feel confident in knowing exactly what you’re getting into financially.
-One common mistake we see with pre-construction condominium buyers is that they’re not prepared for the various closing costs, and since buying a “new build” is a little different than purchasing a re-sale unit, we thought we’d help outline these for you.
+At GTA-Homes, we’re keenly aware of this, and we want to make sure you feel confident in knowing exactly what you’re getting into financially.
+One common mistake we see with pre-construction condominium buyers is that they’re not prepared for the various closing costs, and since buying a “new build” is a little different than purchasing a resale unit, we thought we’d help outline these costs for you.

 During the interim occupancy period, you are legally allowed to occupy your suite, but as the building hasn’t been registered, you don’t have the title and your mortgage won’t be valid quite yet.
 This stage can last anywhere from a few months to two years.

 Maintenance fees, hydro, gas, water, and property taxes all contribute to the cost of your Interim Occupancy Fees.

 The occupancy fees you will be paying the developer to occupy your suite during this time will be calculated on a few different factors including:

 - Interest on the unpaid balance of the purchase price of your condo, which is based on the bank’s rate at the time of your interim occupancy date.
 To be clear, this is the total purchase price, minus your down payment.

 - An estimate on the municipal taxes for your unit.